top of page

 Mesh chainer settings

-It's useful for set dressing, especially for city structures and it also comes in handy when creating level blockouts.
+It's useful for set dressing, especially structures, or any type of repeating items, and it also comes in handy when creating level blockouts.

 HighresScreenshot00000.png